 How to Qualify for a Payroll Loan

 Lenders may vary in their qualifying criteria for eligibility.
-Many look at your credit history and scores to determine what interest rate they can offer you.
+Many look at your credit history and business credit scores to determine what interest rate and loan terms they can offer you.

 Others may put less focus on your credit and may instead look at how long you’ve been in business and your annual revenues, which give an indication of your ability for on-time repayment.

 It’s a smart idea to know your credit scores before applying so you know what types of loans you’ll qualify for.